HOW TO TIMELINE YOUR WEDDING DAY

 Wedding Party photos are where you get to hang out with your friends, eat and drink, create some great images, and have fun.
 Wedding party shots aren't what they used to be, at least not for us.
 We like to keep things moving and ensure everyone's enjoying themselves.

-1 to 1.5 hours is the ideal amount of time for wedding party photos.
+1 hour is the ideal amount of time for wedding party photos.
 If there's a bit of travel between the ceremony and reception locations, allow for this.
 My approach for this part of the day is to focus on the wedding party group photos first.
 I am then concentrating more on the two of you for the second half of this time.

 SUNSET PHOTOS